Quansight-Labs/free-threaded-compatibility/docs/porting.md

-Many C and C++ extensions assume the GIL serializes access to state shared between threads, introducing the possibility of data races and race conditions that were impossible before when the GIL is disabled.
+Many C and C++ extensions assume the GIL serializes access to state shared between threads, introducing the possibility of data races and race conditions that are impossible when the GIL is enabled.

 Cython code can also be thread-unsafe and exhibit undefined behavior due to data races just like any other C or C++ code.
 However, code operating on Python